chevereto/blog/_posts/2021/2021-07-07-chevereto-14th-anniversary.md

 ## Introducing Chevereto.cloud

 The special announcement this year is [Chevereto.cloud](https://chevereto.com/cloud), our own hosted offering for Chevereto.
-We are acepting [pre-registrations](https://forms.gle/PTKDXEXL3Rca3LjV7) for it.
+We are accepting [pre-registrations](https://forms.gle/PTKDXEXL3Rca3LjV7) for it.

-With Chevereto cloud we want to make Chevereto more accessible by erasing the server hassles and the technical knowledge barrier required to enjoy our software.
+With Chevereto cloud we want to make Chevereto accessible by erasing the server hassles and the technical knowledge barrier required to enjoy our software.

 ## Mobile application